raygun321/graphy/README.md

-# Shitty Dungeon Generator
+# Mediocre 3D Engine

-This is my initial stab at a dungeon generator in C++.
-It uses sfml.
-I'm doing most of my work on a mac, you might want totoo.
+This is my initial stab at a 3D engine in C++.
+It uses SFML, OpenGL, Boost, and GLM.
+This seems to work on my mac with no guarantees elsewhere.

 ## Getting Started